thanhsang298/Viet-Nam-Sign-Language-Recognition-using-Hand-MediaPipe-framework-and-LSTM-model/README.md

 - Modify MediaPipe

-You must change 3 files in "modified_mediapipe" folder like step 1 of [rabBit64's](https://github.com/rabBit64/Sign-language-recognition-with-RNN-and-Mediapipe)
+After downloading original repo, you must look for 3 files in that with the same name in "modified_mediapipe" and replace them.

 ## 2. Create your own training data